 The busiest (and therefore most expensive) travel days over Thanksgiving are always the same: the Wednesday before and the Sunday after the holiday.
 Fly on any other days and you’ll likely pay less, with the cheapest fares available on the holiday itself.

 Figuring out the most expensive days to fly around Christmas and New Year’s is a little trickier with both holidays on Wednesdays this year.
 A quick scan of Google Flights shows that the weekends around the holidays tend to have the highest fares.
 You may want to check the calendars of your local school districts and universities, as the dates that students go back to school will create high volume on the day before.
+For more information, see The 12 Best and Worst Days for Holiday Travel.

 Check for Business-Class Fares